openpnp/openpnp/Motion-Controller-Firmwares.md

 ## Controllers and Firmwares for Advanced Motion Control

-This page list Controllers and Firmwares that are known to be compatible with Advanced Motion Control features.
+This page list Controllers and Firmwares that are known to be compatible with [[GcodeAsyncDriver]] and [[Advanced Motion Control]] features.
 Other controllers may also support the needed features, if you think your controller can do it, please [contact us in the user group](https://groups.google.com/forum/#!forum/openpnp).

-Beyond basic motion control capabilities, the following are key features:
+### Key Features

 1. The controller provides a [`M115`](https://www.reprap.org/wiki/G-code#M115:_Get_Firmware_Version_and_Capabilities) firmware report command.
 This is used to automatically detect the type of the firmware in OpenPnP.
 Some automated setup can then be provided by the [[Issues and Solutions]] system.
+Even for a non-motion controller (e.g. a feeder control board) it is recommended to implement this as a minimum, to easily identify a controller on a port and to allow for future Issues & Solutions auto-setup.

+The following requirements apply for controllers with axes attached.
+These are of course _in addition_ to basic homing and motion commands [`G1`](https://www.reprap.org/wiki/G-code#G0_.26_G1:_Move):

 2. The controller can manage extra axes (`A`, `B`, `C` etc.) as true axes, with simultaneous motion.
 Controllers/firmwares that only support switching "extruder" `E` axes with `T` multiplex commands are not valid.
 Any mixing of axes must be correctly supported, including all aspects of feed rate and acceleration limiting according to the [NIST RS274/NGC Interpreter – Version 3 standard](https://www.nist.gov/publications/nist-rs274ngc-interpreter-version-3), more specifically section "2.1.2.5 Feed Rate", or better.